 As Miss America 2019, she embarks on a year of service taking her on a national tour where she will not only entertain audiences with her remarkable vocal performances, she will also address an array of audiences on her social initiative Advocating for the Arts, encouraging children and adults to get involved in arts, and stressing the importance of the arts in education.

 Franklin has been a teacher and music mentor, and has written over 100 songs, including one she began performing at age of five.

 As part of her visit, she will visit a Raleigh area high school, meet with key legislators and attend Concerts at the Capitol to hear her alma mater, North Davidson High School Chorus, perform.
 NCMEA will host a reception for NCMEA members and their families to meet Miss America on Tuesday evening, March 12.
 Look for your invitation in February.

 TUESDAY MARCH 12

-- Afternoon: Visit a Raleigh area High School Choral Program
+- Afternoon: Visit Millbrook High School’s Choral Program

-- Evening: Reception for NCMEA members and families; downtown Raleigh
+- 6:00 – 7:30PM: Reception for NCMEA members and families by invitation; Ligon Middle School, downtown Raleigh

 WEDNESDAY MARCH 13